jeswr/blog/posts/disambiguating-data-wallets.md

 Well that all makes sense ... so what on earth is there to dispute?
 Quite a bit as it turns out!

+Broadly speaking the debate is around:
+ - What the *format* of the information inside the digital credential should be
+ - How the *hash* of the digital credential should be created, and
+ - What mathematical function should be used for creatiing the signature

+Include discussion fo JSON-LD vs. CBOR

-Now this is a battle that we have seen played out *many* time historically.
-Past [format wars](https://en.wikipedia.org/wiki/Format_war#:~:text=A%20format%20war%20is%20a,recording%20formats%20for%20electronic%20media.) include [VHS vs. BetaMax](https://en.wikipedia.org/wiki/Videotape_format_war), [Blu-Ray vs. HD DVD](https://en.wikipedia.org/wiki/HD_DVD#:~:text=Much%20like%20the%20videotape%20format,format%2C%20Blu%2Dray%20Disc.), and, if we dare venture back to the 1800's wars over the [size of the rail gauge](https://en.wikipedia.org/wiki/Track_gauge) and [type of electrical current](https://en.wikipedia.org/wiki/War_of_the_currents) we should use.
+These are the kinds of battles that that we have seen played out *many* time historically.
+Past [format wars](https://en.wikipedia.org/wiki/Format_war#:~:text=A%20format%20war%20is%20a,recording%20formats%20for%20electronic%20media.) include [VHS vs. BetaMax](https://en.wikipedia.org/wiki/Videotape_format_war), [Blu-Ray vs. HD DVD](https://en.wikipedia.org/wiki/HD_DVD#:~:text=Much%20like%20the%20videotape%20format,format%2C%20Blu%2Dray%20Disc.), and, if we dare venture back to the 1800's - wars over the [size of the rail gauge](https://en.wikipedia.org/wiki/Track_gauge) and [type of electrical current](https://en.wikipedia.org/wiki/War_of_the_currents) we should use.

 So - what different formats are there?
 How do they compare?